Spring, Seasonality, and the Way We Come Back to Ourselves

 A Whole Living Reflection on Food, Movement, and Rhythm

-When I first began writing about the seasons, I shared some reflections and practices for Spring Equinox — rituals, recipes, and mindful prompts to support that threshold moment.
+When I first began writing about the seasons, I shared some reflections and practices for Spring Equinox — rituals, recipes, and mindful prompts to support a threshold moment.

 Because this, the experience of spring as a felt shift through body and mind, doesn’t happen in a single day.
 It happens in movement, questions, anticipation, and repeated small choices.